europace/kex-push/README.md

 - `quellsystem`:

-  Currently only `KREDITSMART` is supported as a possible source.
-This property is added as a preparation for future expansions.
+  Currently only `KREDITSMART` is supported as a possible event source.
+The property is added to be future proof for possible expansion in other areas of the platform.

 ## Trigger and frequency of push notifications